grafana/loki/docs/sources/overview/_index.md

 Loki indexes streams.
 Each stream identifies a set of logs associated with a unique set of labels.
-A quality identification and specification of the set of labels is key to the creation of an index that is both compact and allows for efficient query execution.
+A quality set of labels is key to the creation of an index that is both compact and allows for efficient query execution.

 [LogQL](../logql) is the query language for Loki.